vercel/swr-site/pages/advanced/cache.en-US.md

 </Callout>

-## Mutate
+### `mutate`

-The usage of mutate is similar with usage described in `Mutation` section.
-For instance, if you want to revalidate keys.
+The usage of the `mutate` function returned by `createCache`, is similar to the global `mutate` function described on the [Mutation page](/docs/mutation), but bound to the specific cache provider.
+For instance, if you want to revalidate some keys from the given cache:

 ```jsx
 const { cache, mutate } = createCache(new Map());